symfony/polyfill/SECURITY.md

-A polyfill bug is a vulnerability only if it would be classified as one by the [PHP security classification policy](https://github.com/php/policies/blob/main/security-classification.rst) had native PHP behaved the same way.
-In particular, the following are not
+A polyfill bug is a vulnerability only if it would be classified as one by the [PHP security classification policy](https://github.com/php/policies/blob/main/security-classification.rst) had the native implementation behaved the same way.
+In particular, the following are not vulnerabilities:
-vulnerabilities:

 - behavioral differences from the native implementation, such as parsing differentials, when the difference is the only problem;
 - issues that require running malicious PHP code;
-- issues that require passing untrusted input to a function not intended to receive it, e.g., [DeepClone](https://github.com/symfony/polyfill/tree/1.x/src/DeepClone).
+- issues that require passing untrusted input to a function not intended to receive it, such as `deepclone_from_array()`;
+- denial of service, such as excessive CPU or memory use, which the Symfony process treats as hardening.

 Report them in a public [issue](https://github.com/symfony/polyfill/issues) or [pull request](https://github.com/symfony/polyfill/pulls).
 They are handled as